greenarmor/bamboo/docs/starters/README.md

    renders cards or feature grids on the landing page.
 Verify `mkdocs serve` and `mkdocs build --strict` both succeed locally.
 3. **Static-site deployment** – update Netlify, GitHub Pages, or the chosen host to trigger builds from the default branch.
+Configure GitHub Pages to publish from the `main` branch so it aligns with the branch filter enforced in `.github/workflows/docs.yml`.
+Provide the
-Provide the `pip install -r docs/requirements.txt` step (or inline dependency list) so the build image has MkDocs and theme plugins available.
+   `pip install -r docs/requirements.txt` step (or inline dependency list) so the build image has MkDocs and theme plugins available.
 4. **Automation** – wire smoke tests into CI that execute the `create-project` commands using Composer's `--no-interaction` flag.
 Cache Composer downloads to keep pipelines fast and surface template breakage immediately.